 - Give another little toss.
 If you want things looser, add a little more reserved pasta water.
 Pour in a little at a time until you’ve reached your desired consistency.
 Remember, it’s easier to add than take away.
 Then portion up that deliciousness, garnish and serve!

 Hot smoked salmon was used here.
 It’s texture is meaty and flaky (similarly to a regularly cooked salmon fillet, for example).
 Though, you can get a cold smoked salmon, which has less of a cooked texture and more raw-like.

 Smoked salmon is different than lox (salmon belly cured in salt) or gravlax (which includes not only salt, but sugar and dill (and sometimes other ingredients)).
-Food & Wine has a great article about the differences in all 3 varieties of salmon and how you can make ’em!
+This is a great article about the differences in all 3 varieties of salmon and how you can make them!

-Because the smoked salmon is so predominant, I opt for about 2 – 2.5 ounces per person for this seafood pasta recipe.
+Because the smoked salmon is so predominant, I usually use about 2 to 2.5 ounces per person for this seafood pasta recipe.
 You can add more if you prefer.